 Evans, John H. and DePalma, Lindsay.
 2019.
 “Religion.”
 In Oxford Bibliographies in Sociology.
 Ed.
 Lynette Spillman.
 New York: Oxford University Press.

 DePalma, Lindsay.
 “The Passion Paradigm: Professional Adherence to the Ideology of “Do What You Love.”
-(Revise & Resubmit at Sociological Forum)
+(R & R under review at Sociological Forum).

 DePalma, Lindsay, Lauren D. Olsen, and John Evans.
 “Direct and Indirect Hope in Novel Medical Technologies: Stem Cells and the Implications for Therapeutic Misconception.”
-(Under review at Social Science and Medicine)
+(Under revisions for submission to Sociology of Health and Illness).

-In conjunction with UCSD's Education Research and Assessment Hub, I have been hired as a graduate research assistant to help the Department of Sociology assess their undergraduate program.
+In conjunction with UCSD's Education Research and Assessment Hub, I have been hired for the 2019-2020 academic year as a graduate research assistant to help the Department of Sociology assess their undergraduate program.

 After analyzing survey data and curriculum maps, I helped produce an internal report for the Department of Sociology and an abridged report for WASC detailing academic gaps, redundancies, and misalignments in the Sociology program.
 Our goals are to propose and get approval for strategies to integrate curriculum and assessment to improve the overall undergraduate program.
 My final report will include proposals for both immediate and long-term changes/initiatives.